Last updated: November 8, 2020

-The very last part of the Three Sisters Walk is the so-called Honeymoon Bridge, which connects with a rock overhang as part of the First Sister.
+The last part of the Three Sisters Walk is the so-called Honeymoon Bridge, which connects to a rock overhang that is part of the First Sister.

 On your return, it’s a good idea to visit the Spooners Lookout via a clearly signposted, short sidetrack.
 It’s an extra 5 minutes, and the views of the valley and the Three Sisters are very much worth it.

 This Lookout was named after an Australian politician, Eric S. Spooner, who opened part of the Prince Henry Cliff Walk back in October 1934.

 Also note that the Spooners Lookout is located only 200m away from the Visitor Information Centre at Echo Point, and it is also wheelchair accessible.

 And that marks the end of the Three Sisters Walk, an easy but scenic walking trail, suitable for visitors of all ages and fitness levels!

 As mentioned, Echo Point is not only great for sightseeing, it’s also the starting point for, and a major stop along, various walking tracks in the Blue Mountains.

 The popular Prince Henry Cliff Walk is an adventurous 7km walking trail between Scenic World in Katoomba and Gordon Falls Lookout in Leura.

 It follows the cliff edge overlooking Jamison Valley, with lots of beautiful lookout points along the way to enjoy some of the best views in the Blue Mountains.
 The track passes Echo Point and the Three Sisters around the halfway mark.